Home Library Space Debris Tracking

 • High-level risk intuition building

-Typically: defunct satellites, spent rocket bodies, mission-related objects, and fragmentation debris.
-Tracking focuses on cataloged objects but smaller, untracked debris also exists.
+Defunct satellites, spent rocket bodies, mission-related objects, and fragmentation debris from breakups or collisions.
+Tracking networks catalogue objects larger than about 10 cm in LEO, but millions of smaller, untracked fragments also exist.

-Yes — isolate a debris group first for clarity, then add other satellite groups to compare overlap and congestion.
+Yes — Orbital Radar groups debris by source event.
+Isolate a debris cloud for clarity, then layer in active satellite groups to compare orbital overlap.